bhi5hmaraj/Applied-ML/README.md

-# Applied-ML
+# Applied-ML | Jan-Feb 2019

-This repository contains the jupyter notebooks of the assignments from the course AML at CMI
+This repository contains the jupyter notebooks of the assignments from the course AML at CMI taught by [Raghav Kulkarni](https://github.com/kulraghav)